 6. What are the main challenges of being a commercial pilot?

 The perceived cost of pilot training often deters people from pursuing their dream.
 We have a number of students that have commenced their training later in life, after selling a business or saving up the funds through a different career.
-The reality is that not enough people are training to be pilots, the industry is seeing unprecedented growth with 617,000 new pilots required, globally over the next 20 years.
+The reality is that not enough people are training to be pilots, the industry is seeing unprecedented growth with 645,000 new pilots required, globally within the next 20 years.
 As it stands, less than 1,000 new pilots are becoming qualified each year and we estimate that this is a shortfall of 500 students each year - for the UK alone.

 7. What is the difference between training to be a commercial pilot and a non-commercial pilot?